The 2021 Legislative Session ended in late April, and with its conclusion, 265 bills (9.4 percent) were sent to the governor’s desk for consideration.

-- SB 512 expands the DA BUX Double Up Food Bucks Program by removing the daily $10 cap and allows healthy local proteins to be included.
-We are also seeking continued state investment in the program.
-Double Up Food Bucks programs provides a dollar-for-dollar match on local produce for SNAP recipients at participating retailers.
-Currently there is no appropriation in the bill to continue state support for the Double Up Food Bucks program.
+- SB 512, which expands the DA BUX Double Up Food Bucks Program by removing the daily $10 cap and allows healthy local proteins to be included.
+Unfortunately, continued state funding for the program was not included in the bill.
+Double Up Food Bucks programs provide a dollar-for-dollar match on local produce for SNAP recipients at participating retailers — a triple win for farmers, families, and the local economy.

-- SB 1147 enacts comprehensive regulations on e-cigarettes, including taxation, licensing and permitting, restricting online sales, and ending the sale of most flavored tobacco products.
-We are concerned about the exemption of the flavor menthol and continue to advocate that all flavors should be included.
+- Comprehensive regulations on e-cigarettes, including taxation, licensing and permitting, restricting online sales, and ending the sale of all flavored tobacco products (SB 63/SB 1147/HB 826).

 - The creation of a 2-cent-per-ounce sugary drink fee (SB 541/HB 330).

 - Enacting a 3-year surcharge on alcohol (SB 1232/HB 771).